cemolcay/KeyboardLayoutEngine/README.md

 KeyboardLayoutEngine
 ===

-Simplest keyboard layout generator for iOS ever!
+⌨️ Simplest custom keyboard generator for iOS ever!

 `KeyboardLayoutEngine` is all about laying out keyboard buttons dynamically in a rectangle in a custom style easily but in fashion of original keyboard.
 For the sake of flexiblity, KeyboardLayoutEngine provides: